Sunilstha23/GCA_git_N_github/readme.md

 For Fork :

-- go to remote repository which you need to access to your repository.
+- go to remote repository which you want to Fork.
-- then right size of the name of repository you got to see a Fork.
+- top-right corner of the page you find a fork, click Fork.
-- click Fork and it's appear to your repository.
+- Now, it's appear to your repository.

 for clone which is Fork from remote:

 - you got to see a green color button with code and download signal.
-- click button and copy the url of that.
+- click and copy the url of that.
 - open git bash and write "git clone (url of repository)".
-- and then you can make change.
+- Now, you can make change.

 **remote url after fork**